 With a JR Pass, this day trip will be a breeze!
 Honestly, 3 hours on a train in Japan is really different from anywhere else.
 From Tokyo Station, you can take the Shinkansen ASAMA or the Kagayaki service to get to Nagano City.
-You can also take the express bus, which is exclusively for foreign tourists (details here), or you can check out this tour to maximize your visit to Nagano City!
+Look at booking tickets to get to Nagano from Tokyo here.

 Similar to Tokyo, Yokohama also has an active cultural life.
 You can visit the Kanazawa Library, founded in 1275, which is famous for its varied collection of historical books and documents.
 You can also find there are a number of museums that exclusively house art, literature, history, and Japanese newspapers and broadcast media.